-Student organizations may conduct voter education and registration activities on campus, including holding public forms, publishing voter education guides, and coordinating voter registration drives and get-out-the-vote events.
-If these activities are conducted on behalf of or in opposition to a Candidate rather than on a non-partisan basis, the student organization must make clear the activity does not have the support or endorsement of the university by including a disclaimer (provided below) in printed materials and oral presentations; must not use University funds or resources (defined below) in the planning or conduct of the Campaign Activity; and must determine whether that activity requires obtaining permission and, if so, must obtain permission from the relevant Yale office and observe all university policies regarding the use of campus spaces and facilities, including paying any usual facility fee.
+Student organizations may conduct voter education and registration activities on campus, including holding public fora, publishing voter education guides, and coordinating voter registration drives and get-out-the-vote events.
+If these activities are conducted on behalf of or in opposition to a candidate rather than on a non-partisan basis, the student organization must make clear the activity does not have the support or endorsement of the University by including a disclaimer (provided below) in printed materials and oral presentations; must not use University funds or resources (defined below) in the planning or conduct of the Campaign Activity; and must determine whether that activity requires obtaining permission and, if so, must obtain permission from the relevant Yale office and observe all university policies regarding the use of campus spaces and facilities, including paying any usual facility fee.

 Individuals who have declared themselves as candidates and/or representatives, may be invited to speak on campus on topics of interest to students or the broader community.
-If the appearance includes campaign activity, the student organization must make clear the activity does not have the support or endorsement of the university by including a disclaimer in printer materials and oral introductions; must not use university funds or resources in the planning or conduct of the campaign activity, and must determine whether the activity requires obtaining permission, and must obtain permission from the relevant Yale office and observe all university policies.
+If the appearance includes campaign activity, the student organization must make clear the activity does not have the support or endorsement of the university by including a disclaimer in printed materials and oral introductions; must not use university funds or resources in the planning or conduct of the campaign activity, and must determine whether the activity requires obtaining permission, and must obtain permission from the relevant Yale office and observe all university policies.

 A candidate who is a Yale student or is invited and accompanied by a Yale student may engage in Campaign Activity in the common area of a university facility, or in a private residential area if a student living in the area escorts them, provided it is made clear that the activity does not have the support of the university by including a disclaimer.